 2. Window Cleaner: Do you hate the fog on the mirror after a shower?
 Try rubbing a slice of cucumber on the mirror before you hop in and not only will you get a fog-free mirror, but you’ll have a nice smell that will boost your mood.

 3. WD-40 Alternative: Did you know you can get rid of a squeak by rubbing a cucumber on the hinge?
 Who would have thought?

 6. Energy booster: If you’re feeling tired in the afternoon, don’t give Starbucks your money.
 Instead, grab a cucumber.
-There are just enough carbohydrates and B vitamins to give you a longer-lasting and healthier boost of energy than soda, coffee, or those health hazard energy drinks.
+There are just enough carbohydrates and B vitamins to give you a longer-lasting and healthier boost of energy than soda, coffee, or those health-hazard energy drinks.

 7. Frugal facial: Slice up a cucumber and boil it in a pot of water.
-The chemicals inside of the cucumber will mix with the steam.
+The chemicals inside the cucumber will mix with the steam.
 Remove the pot from heat and lean over it, letting the steam hit you.
 Your skin will be more radiant and healthy, and you will feel relaxed and rejuvenated.

 8. Pest control: Put three or four slices of cucumber in a small pie tin and place them in your garden.
-The chemicals in the cucumber have a reaction that pests hate.
+The chemicals in the cucumber undergo a reaction that pests hate.
 You won’t smell it, but it will drive them from your garden all year long.
 Replace them periodically.

 10. Blood pressure: Believe it or not Cucumber concentrates have long been used to treat high blood pressure.
 If you have it, add cucumbers to your daily diet.
 There is also ongoing research into the use of cucumbers for lowering cholesterol.